evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 Not yet, but we also plan to integrate de novo design methods in a future release.
 Our underlying design framework is able to accommodate these methods out of the box.

-### Does the server cover other types of non-protein biomolecules such as nucleotide sequences?
+### Does the server cover non-protein molecules?

-Not yet, but our design framework is agnostic to the type of biomolecule being designed.
+Not yet, but our design framework is agnostic to the type of biomolecule being designed (protein, DNA, RNA, small molecules).
 We plan to add such methods in a future release.

 ### What models are included?